-Visiting Hawaii is a fantastic place to visit with family and share so many wonderful family friendly experiences.
-The entire island is filled with lots of cool places to visit with children, kid’s focused activities to enjoy and exploring adventures with family fun in mind.
-If you are looking for the best family friendly things to do on the Big Island, check out all these wonderful tips and suggestions on what to do around the island.
+Visiting Hawaii is a fantastic place to visit with family and share so many wonderful family activities Hawaii experiences.
+Exploring the Big Island with kids is filled with lots of cool and fun places to visit with the entire family.
+There’s lots of kid’s activities in Hawaii to enjoy and exploring adventures around the island with family fun and activities in mind that everyone can enjoy.
+If you are looking for the best things to do with kids in Hawaii, check out all these wonderful tips and suggestions on what to do around the island now.

-Family friendly fun on the west side of Hawaii Island
+Things to do with kids on the Kona side of Hawaii Island

-Have a beach day on the West Side
+Have a beach day in Hawaii on the West Side

 Fun snorkeling adventure at Kahalu’u Beach Park

-Probably one of the best snorkeling beaches just a few miles outside of Kona town is Kahalu’u beach park.
+Probably one of the best kid friendly snorkeling on Big Island spots is Kahalu’u beach park located just a few miles outside of Kona town.
 A family friendly beach with a lifeguard station and public facilities.
 Kahalu’u is well loved by locals that also volunteer to share coral and tropical safety, awareness and ocean care for the environment.

 With a protected cove area, it doesn’t take to far outside of the beach to see some amazing sea life, corals and tropical fish at Kahalu’u which makes it a very popular place to go to snorkel on the west side of the island.
 A visit to Kahalu’u for snorkeling is very popular and one of the top things to do in Kona area on the west side of the island.